Pfern/OSODOS/docs/DATA_CAPTURE/README.md

 On how to enhance data capture techniques in order to produce more reliable records
 ===================================================================================

 Capturing data in a laboratory is a daily operation that easily falls in routine chores.
 Something that can be a way to pile-up habits, both good and bad.
 Good data capture habits result in organised datasets in which one can find the means to reconstruct the capture itself, identify the instruments that were used, the reactants, the people intervening, etc. For a scientist, even if working alone, good datasets are an assurance that his/her attitude towards a rigorous relationship with the experiments started correctly.
 To the questions who, where, when and how (WWWH) did you get your data, one can exect to be able to answer unequivocally.
+That information needs to feed the annotation that is recorded together with the dataset at or near the data capture time.

 It is relatively easy to produce and accumulate bad records and store bad datasets that have little or zero scientific value.
 Apparently good practices like keeping a lab-book, usually mandatory nowadays, are NOT a guarantee that experiments are properly recorded into datasets that allow anyone, including the original researcher, to fully address the WWWH questions, to start with.
 For example, a bad habit that apparently looks good is to record data in spreadsheets, occasionally print parts of spreadsheets on paper and glue tables in the lab-book.
 Easily the WWWH questions become unanswerable, the content of such a table becomes artificially dependent from other recorded information in the lab-book but it easily detaches from it with a simple annotation mistake.
 Highly dangerous, yet quite common practice.
 Worse than just being bad, it can "look" good, misleadingly!